ob-ivan/Ba7/doc/Autoload.md

 > Instead it calls `spl_autoload_register` as it is aware of other
 > autoloaders that can possibly exist in your application.

+> It is no harm to call `init` more than once.
+It remembers whether
+> it was called previously, and returns immediately when called
+> next time.

 The `load` method is the one that PHP calls when your script requests a class not yet loaded.
 As the method is public, you may want to call it manually, but in fact you don't need to.